Order of Saint George (House of Habsburg)

 The Order of Saint George (Ordo militaris Sancti Georgii; St. Georgs-Orden) is an Austrian chivalric order founded by the Habsburg emperor Frederick III and Pope Paul II in 1469.
-Established as a military order to advocate the Christian faith, its original implicite goal was to combat the Ottoman incursions into the Inner Austrian lands of Styria, Carinthia and Carniola.
+Established as a military order to advocate the Christian faith, its original implicit goal was to combat the Ottoman incursions into the Inner Austrian lands of Styria, Carinthia and Carniola.
 The order resided at Millstatt Abbey and in Wiener Neustadt, until in 1598 its properties were handed over to the Jesuit college in Graz.

 History

 Frederick III

-In 1462 Emperor Frederick III and his court at Hofburg Palace was besieged by his rebellious brother Archduke Albert VI of Austria and insurgent Vienna citizens.
-Frederick made a vow: if he was saved, he would undertake a pilgrimage to Rome, found a diocese and establish a chivalric order in honour of Saint George.
-Finally, the siege was lifted and Albert died in the following year.
+In 1462 Emperor Frederick III and his court were besieged within the Hofburg by his brother, Archduke Albert VI of Austria, and a rebel army of insurgent citizens.
+While barricaded within the palace, Frederick made a vow that if he were to overcome the siege, he would undertake a pilgrimage to Rome, found a diocese, and establish a chivalric order in honour of Saint George.
+In 1463 Albert suddenly died, leaving Frederick III's rule uncontested and breaking the siege.

-In November 1468, Frederick proceeded to the Holy See, where on 1 January 1469 the first Grand Master Johann Siebenhirter received his investiture in the Lateran Basilica.
+In November 1468, Frederick proceeded to the Holy See, where on 1 January 1469 the first Grand Master, Johann Siebenhirter, received his investiture in the Lateran Basilica.
 On 18 January the Austrian Diocese of Vienna and the Diocese of Wiener Neustadt were established by papal bull.
-The Wiener Neustadt bishopric was even incorporated into the Order of Saint George in 1479; however, this union was overshadowed by ongoing quarrels between Grand Master and Bishop, mainly over the order of precedence, and the union was again dissolved in 1528.
+The Wiener Neustadt bishopric was incorporated into the Order of Saint George in 1479; however, this union was overshadowed by ongoing quarrels between the Grand Master and Bishop, mainly over the order of precedence, and the union was again dissolved in 1528.

 On 14 May 1469 Grand Master Siebenhirter ceremoniously entered Millstatt, where the Order was vested with the estates of the former Benedictine abbey.
-Emperor Frederick III himself had acted as the monastery's Vogt protector, but found its premises decayed and monastic life at a low point.
+Emperor Frederick III himself acted as the monastery's Vogt protector, but found its premises decayed and monastic life at a low point.
 His request to dissolve the convent was approved by Pope Paul II.
-The Order received further Carinthian estates at the strategically important Seeberg Saddle (Rechberg) and the Maria Wörth provostry, as well as the Styrian lordships of Pürgg in the Enns valley and Sankt Lorenzen im Mürztal.
+The Order received further Carinthian estates at the strategically important Seeberg Saddle (Rechberg) and the Maria Wörth Provostry, as well as the Styrian lordships of Pürgg in the Enns valley and Sankt Lorenzen im Mürztal.
 It temporarily held the former Sternberg comital estates, Landskron Castle (from 1511), the Bozen parish in Tyrol and additional possessions in Vienna and Lower Austria.
 When in 1479 the Order established its headquarters at Burg Wiener Neustadt, the patron of the Cathedral became Saint George.
 The proposed acquisition of Viktring Abbey, however, met fierce resistance from the Archbishop of Salzburg.

-Siebenhirter made significant efforts to restore the Millstatt monastery complex as a presentable residence and had extensive fortifications erected.
+Siebenhirter made significant efforts to restore the Millstatt monastery complex as a presentable residence, and had extensive fortifications erected.
 He left valuable incunables such as a prayer book, today kept at the National Library of Sweden, and an antiphonary, which is part of the collections of the University Library of Graz.
 The Grand Master also provided for the decoration of numerous parish churches with Late Gothic winged altarpieces and frescoes.